stalwartlabs/mail-server/README.md

 ## Features

-**Stalwart** is an open-source mail & collaboration server solution with JMAP, IMAP4, POP3, SMTP, CalDAV, CardDAV and WebDAV support and a wide range of modern features.
+**Stalwart** is an open-source mail & collaboration server with JMAP, IMAP4, POP3, SMTP, CalDAV, CardDAV and WebDAV support and a wide range of modern features.
 It is written in Rust and designed to be secure, fast, robust and scalable.

 Key features: